Global Heat Budget Closure¶

 Indeed, the heat divergence terms do contribute to variations at a single point.
 Local heat budget closure is also confirmed at this grid point as we see that the sum of terms on the RHS (grey line) equals the LHS (black line).

-For the Arctic grid point, there is a clear seasonal cycles in both ,
+For the Arctic grid point, there is a clear seasonal cycles in both , and .
+The seasonal cycle in seems to be the reverse of and .

 [88]: